 This is the remains of a 1936 Ford V8 wagon.
-These wooden bodied cars have been called by various names: “Beach Wagons”, “Depot Hacks”, and the most popular “Woodys”.
-It was built at a time when automotive design was transitioning from the vestiges of carriage coachwork to the streamline form.
+These wooden-bodied cars have been called by various names: “Beach Wagons”, “Depot Hacks”, and the most popular “Woodys”.
+It was built at a time when the automotive design was transitioning from the vestiges of carriage coachwork to the streamlined form.

 When I see an object of beautiful and superior design, I see the dreams that brought it into being.
 I see the designers and persons that envisioned, drew, modeled, experimented, and hammered out the prototypes and final products.
 After the Woody was built and shipped to a ford agency, it inspired more dreams.
 On the showroom floor, customers imagined the places they would travel in this streamlined coach.
 Later, as a used car, it could have fulfilled the dreams of a tradesman or shop owner as a sturdy hauler of materials or goods.
 In its automotive old age it may have been some college student’s “cool ride” . . . more dreams.

 Over the years I have restored other autos from the 1920s, ’30s and ’40s.
 This one may yet come back to life, and that may be its final dream.